 Cassidy Cash, the podcast host of That Shakespeare Life, interviews Shane Ann about iambic pentameter in Shakespeare’s plays.
 Iambic pentameter verse consists of five feet (a foot is an iamb).
 Each foot is made up of two syllables – one syllable is stressed and the other is unstressed.
 Pentameter is taken from the Greek word “penta” meaning five.
 Therefore, iambic … Read More

-Scanning the Verse
+Scansion – Scanning the Verse

 Words To Watch Out For

-Features of the Audio Shakespeare Pronunciation App
+Audio Shakespeare App Features

 Why Use the Audio Shakespeare Pronunciation App?